-Research activities can be conducted either on islands inhabited by local people, or uninhabited islands where resorts have been developed.
-The wide range of research and education programs conducted at the Center reflects the diversity of MaRHE Center’s staff experience and competences.
-Current programs and ongoing research projects at the MaRHE Center include coral reef research, fisheries and aquaculture research, shark research, marine mammal research.
+Research activities can be carried out either on islands inhabited by local people, or on uninhabited islands where resorts have been built.
+The wide range of research and education programs conducted at the Center reflects the diversity of the MaRHE Center’s staff experience and competencies.
+Current programs and ongoing research projects at the MaRHE Center include coral reefs, fisheries and aquaculture, sharks, and marine mammals.

 Our efforts have branched into

 Through high level experiments, researchers are able to study how the distribution and abundance of living organisms are affected by their environment and detect the presence of threats to the existing biodiversity, such as coral diseases and eutrophication pollution.

 Climate Change and Ecosystem Health